 Vault Guides are THE source for insider insight on career information and employer reviews.
 Shop Vault Guides

-Have you ever babysat neighborhood kids?
-Mowed a lawn or two in the summer?
-Run a lemonade stand?
-Then you already know something about being an entrepreneur.
-You've set your own hours, named your prices, and earned money.
+Babysitting neighborhood kids, mowing lawns for a summer or two, or running a lemonade stand are each entrepreneurial jobs that kids and teens experience early on.
+They set their own hours, name the prices, and earn money.
 The entrepreneurial spirit has long been strong in kids and teens; this is evident in the number of junior achievement organizations, such as Future Business Leaders of America, devoted to the interests of young entrepreneurs.
 Although entrepreneurial enterprises are popular with teenagers, people often outgrow the ambition to embark on their own businesses because they need to support a family and pay rent or mortgage and don't want to risk financial security.
-But many adults choose to break away from the norm and start their own companies.
+But many people choose to break away from the norm and start their own companies.
 Some of the biggest corporations started out as small businesses: Coca-Cola was a concoction by a Georgian pharmacist who jugged his mixture in his backyard, and then carried it to Jacob's Pharmacy to sell for a nickel a glass; Henry Ford, who invented the quadricycle in 1896, was the man behind the origins of the automotive industry.